Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Set-AzOperationalInsightsIntelligencePack.md

 ## SYNTAX

 ```
-Set-AzureRmOperationalInsightsIntelligencePack [-ResourceGroupName] <String> [-WorkspaceName] <String>
+Set-AzOperationalInsightsIntelligencePack [-ResourceGroupName] <String> [-WorkspaceName] <String>
  [-IntelligencePackName] <String> [-Enabled] <Boolean> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmOperationalInsightsIntelligencePack** cmdlet enables the specified Intelligence Pack if *Enabled* is set to $True and disables it if *Enabled* is set to $False.
+The **Set-AzOperationalInsightsIntelligencePack** cmdlet enables the specified Intelligence Pack if *Enabled* is set to $True and disables it if *Enabled* is set to $False.

 ## EXAMPLES

 ### Example 1: Set Intelligence Packs
 ```
-PS C:\>Set-AzureOperationalInsightsIntelligencePack -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -IntelligencePackName "ContosoWorkspace" -Enabled $True
+PS C:\>Set-AzOperationalInsightsIntelligencePack -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -IntelligencePackName "ContosoWorkspace" -Enabled $True
 ```

 This command enables the specified Intelligence Pack.